-05-152-E-050-10 ART472

-Recommended: Student must be Pre-IB Visual Arts or have successfully completed Fundamental of Art.
-Teacher approval required.
+05-152-E-050-10 ART472 Open to 10-11-12 1 credit Recommended: Student must be Pre-IB Visual Ar ts or have successfully completed Fundamental of Art.
+Teach er approval required.
 This course is an investigation of diverse artistic traditions of cultures from prehistory to the present.
 Students will learn visual and contextual skills by exploring art making processes and products through art history.
 Artist comparative study will be the end product of this course.